Updated: Jan 14

 I put down my books and focused at the task at hand of surviving.
 I did my mindful movement, I did my meditation, I ate plant-based, recycled and tried to keep positive company.
 I knew intuitively all these things worked together but couldn’t really explain why.

 I still felt unbalanced, overstimulated and disconnected.
-So with high hopes of gaining some self-insight and distance from old patterns, I moved to Greenville at the end of January of 2019.
+So with high hopes of gaining some self-insight and distance from old patterns, I moved to the mountains on the Carolina borders at the end of January of 2019.

 I immediately became sick.